hanabi/hanabi.github.io/misc/Convention_Questions.md

 * The reason for #1 is that different people play in different modes (color-blind, art styles, card orientation, etc.).
 * The reason for #2 and #3 is that it helps us parse your question more easily.
 * The reason for #4 is that it helps us narrow the scope of the question, it serves as a flag to let others know what kind of question it is, and it prevents lower level players from attempting to answer.
 * The reason for #5 is that it allows us to hone in on the specific gaps in your knowledge.
-It's unfair to ask a low-effort question and then expect others to give a comprehensive response to it.
+It is unfair to ask a low-effort question and then expect others to give a comprehensive response to it.